1. Purpose

 (b) the terms and conditions of the fixed-term pre-retirement contract.

-4.6 If not approved, the Cost Centre Manager will advise the staff member of the decision.
+4.6 When application is not approved, the Cost Centre Manager advises the staff member of the decision.

 END